MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/client-side-log-collection/index.md

 #### Availability
 MobileFirst-provided `Logger` API methods can be used with iOS, Android and Cordova applications.

 ## Logging levels
 Logging libraries typically have verbosity controls that are frequently called **levels**.
-From least to most verbose: ERROR, WARN, INFO, LOG and DEBUG.
+The logging levels from the most verbose to the least are as follows:

+* TRACE - used for method entry and exit points
+* DEBUG - used for method result output
+* LOG - used for class instantiation
+* INFO - used for reporting initialization
+* WARN - used to log deprecated usage warnings
+* ERROR - used for unexpected exceptions
+* FATAL - used for unrecoverable crashes or hangs

 > **Note:** Using FATAL will result in collecting an app crash.
 To not skew your app crash data we recommend not using this keyword.

-## Log Capture
-Client log capture can be controlled via several ways:

-*  By the client itself,
-*  Or by the MobileFirst Runtime Server.
+The client SDKs are configured at the FATAL verbosity by default, which means little or no raw debug logs are output or captured.
+You can adjust the verbosity programmatically or adjust it by setting a configuration profile on the MobileFirst Operations Console, which must be retrieved explicitly by your app.

 ### Logging from client applications: